Download the full report, state maps, and state-specific information

 - Preserving the family’s home—at least a median-value home;

-- Preserving a basic amount in a bank account so that the debtor has minimal funds to pay such essential costs as rent, utilities, and commuting expenses, and
+- Preserving a basic amount in a bank account so that the debtor’s funds to pay essential costs such as rent, utilities, and commuting expenses and to weather income and expense shocks are not cleaned out; and

 - Preventing seizure and sale of the debtor’s necessary household goods.

-The worst states allow debt collectors to seize nearly everything a debtor owns, even the minimal items necessary for the debtor to continue working and providing for a family.
-Earning an F grade are: Georgia, Kentucky, Michigan, New Jersey, and Utah.
-Close on the failing heels with a low D grade are: Alabama, Arkansas, Indiana, Maryland, Missouri, Pennsylvania, and Wyoming.
+Worst states: At the opposite end of the scale are several states whose exemption laws reflect indifference to struggling debtors.
+These states allow creditors—or the debt collectors they hire–to seize nearly everything a debtor owns, even the minimal items necessary for the debtor to continue working and providing for a family.
+Georgia, Kentucky, Michigan, New Jersey, and Utah are the worst and rate an F. Meanwhile, Arkansas, Pennsylvania, and Wyoming are nearly as bad, rating low D grades.

-For more information on NCLC’s body of work related to fair debt collection, visit: www.nclc.org/issues/debt-collection.html.
+For more information on NCLC’s work related to fair debt collection, visit nclc.org/topic/debt-collection

 Related NCLC materials